MetadataForensics/Brute-Force-Dictionary-List-Generator/README.md

 ## Downloading

-Navigate to the Brute Force Dictionary List Generator.exe above.
+Navigate to the Brute Force Dictionary List Generator Setup.exe above.
 Select "More file actions" on the right, shown by an "..." icon, and choose "Download".

 When downloading, you may be met with a download issue requiring you to trust the application to open it.
 This is because the application is new and not commonly downloaded.
 Selecting "More actions" will allow you to "Keep" the file and complete the download.